HosseinHeydari2004/ML-Tutorial-Notebooks-Collection/README.md

 - Matplotlib & Seaborn for visualization.
 - Scikit-Learn for ML algorithms.
 - TensorFlow/PyTorch (optional) for deep learning.

+---

+## 🤝 Contribution

+Contributions, suggestions, and feedback are welcome.

+If you'd like to contribute:

+1. Fork the repository
+2. Create a feature branch
+3. Commit your changes
+4. Open a Pull Request

+---

 ## 📝 Author
 Created with ❤️ by Hossein Heydari.